GabrielvonPlaten/Old_WoW_Comparator/README.md

-# This Project is being rebuilt using Vue.js and Node on another repository.
+# This Project is being rebuilt using Vue.js and Node.
+Visit the new repositories to view the progress.
 Front End: https://github.com/GabrielvonPlaten/WoW_Comparator_Client

 Back End: https://github.com/GabrielvonPlaten/WoW_Comparator_Server